hegerdes/VSCode-LaTeX-Container/ReadMe.md

 # VS code LaTeX template project

-This repo is meant to be used with VSCode to provide a quick and functional full fleece LeTeX Environment.
+This repo is meant to be used with VSCode to provide a quick and functional full fleece LaTeX Environment.
 Images are available [here.](https://hub.docker.com/r/hegerdes/vscode-latex)

 ## Functions
 With this image you can: